Marketing and Publicity Guide

 TRY TO NAIL THESE:

-and use it across all of your artwork: posters, flyers, advertisements, etc. This helps people become familiar with your show.
+Choose a single hero image and use it across all of your artwork: posters, flyers, advertisements, etc. This helps people become familiar with your show.

 Keep it simple: Your image will be used in large and small formats so often the most striking images are the most simple (see sample shapes below).